Microchipping Your Dog

 Very few dog owners would wish that their chances of finding their beloved lost pet were as low as one in five.
 As such, the solution that many have turned to is to have a microchip injected into their scampering young member of the family in order to raise these meager odds.

-At this stage it is important to note that this is not a tracking microchip that can be used to pinpoint a dog’s location.
-The idea behind it is that when a dog is handed into an animal shelter, they can scan the dog for the microchip.
+At this stage, it is important to note that this is not a tracking microchip that can be used to pinpoint a dog’s location.
+The idea behind it is that when a dog is handed in to an animal shelter, they can scan the dog for a microchip.
 This will then give them the animal identification number in order to search the database so as to contact the owner.
 The same study of 7,700 stray pets revealed that dogs with implanted microchips have a 51.2% chance of being reunited with their owners, a near 30% increase over those without.

 In order to alleviate this problem, universal scanners have been introduced.
 They are used by most shelters in the country, detecting microchips resonating at any of the above frequencies.
 In those unfortunate cases where animals are still scanned with the wrong frequency, it is always recommended that the dog’s identification tags are also maintained and kept up to date.
 An especially vigilant owner could always check the frequencies that local rescue shelters use to identify microchipped dogs.
 For reference, the international frequency for those looking to take their dogs abroad is 134.2 kHz.